Cllr Aarien Areti, Cllr Lucy Knight, Cllr Johnny Thalassites

 Cllr Johnny Thalassites

 Johnny became a councillor for Holland in 2018.
 He was appointed the Council's Lead Member for Planning and Transport in May 2019, before serving as Lead Member for Planning, Place and The Environment until May 2022.
 He is now the Lead Member for Finance and Customer Delivery, as well as Chief Whip for the Conservative Group.
-Johnny is a life-time resident of one of Chelsea's housing association estates, and in his professional life he has experience in Journalism and Education.
+Having grown up in a housing association flat in Chelsea, Johnny now lives in a flat in Notting Hill.
+In his professional life he has experience in Journalism and Education, and now works in Public Affairs.

 Lucy was elected as a councillor for Holland Ward in 2022.
 She grew up in Kensington and Chelsea with her family and has lived in Notting Hill for the last 4 years.
 Lucy studied International Relations and Middle Eastern Studies at Exeter.
 She now works as a political consultant and has previously worked on a number of international campaigns since helping support the Clinton Campaign in the 2016 US elections.

 Lucy enjoys giving back to the community through a number of local charities, including having been a Community Mentor for the Octavia Foundation in North Kensington.
 Most recently she has focussed her efforts in mentoring Afghan refugees arriving into the UK following the Kabul evacuation in 2021.